rohitsa321/Problem-Solving/README.md

 # problemsolving
-Here, you can find solution for coding problems.
+Here, you can find many coding problems with their solution.

+## Problems from NPTEL assignments